rosslogan702/hypothesis_testing_notes/README.md

 It also contains a glossary of defintions for the statistical terms used in the notebooks.

 # Glossary
-Defintions of statistical terms used.
+Defintions of statistical terms used

 [Glossary](https://github.com/rosslogan702/hypothesis_testing_notes/blob/master/glossary.md)